Hate Crime Circular

 - Acts which result in property damage.

-- Any criminal act or attempted criminal act, including property damage, directed against public or private agencies.
+- Any criminal act or attempted criminal act, including property damage, directed against individuals, public or private agencies.

-Hate incidents are similar to hate crimes in that the act is directed against a person or persons based on the victim’s actual or perceived race, color, religion, ancestry, national origin, political affiliation, sex, sexual orientation, age, disability, or position in a labor dispute.
+Hate incidents are similar to hate crimes in that the act is directed against a person or persons based on the victim’s actual or perceived race, color, religion, ancestry, national origin, political affiliation, sex, sexual orientation, gender identity, age, disability, or position in a labor dispute.
 The difference between a hate incident and a hate crime is that a hate incident is not a criminal act.
 Examples of hate incidents include: